 How to accurately assess your property's value

-Accurately valuing your property is crucial for obtaining enough cover.
+Accurately valuing your property is necessary for obtaining enough cover.
 Underestimating the value could leave you with insufficient funds to rebuild in case of a disaster.
 Overestimating could mean you pay more than necessary.

 To determine the correct value, consider the rebuilding cost, not the market value.
 This includes construction costs, architect fees, and building materials.
 Engaging a professional surveyor can provide a precise rebuilding estimate.